Wlkn/KitchenKaleidoscope/README.md

 -   MongoDB: A NoSQL document database that stores data in JSON-like documents.
 -   PostGreSQL: A powerful, open-source relational database management system.
 -   MaterialUI: A popular React UI library that provides a range of customizable components.
+-   ViteJS: A build tool that provides fast and efficient development and production builds for modern web applications.

 ## API